yperea/continuous-integration/aws/CodeDeploySetup.md

 ![CodeDeploy Setup 4](screenshots/CD08.png)

-  7. Create a Deployment.
+  7. **Create a Deployment**.
 Now that we have the application and a group configured we are ready to create our deployment.
 Verify you have the correct Deployment group selected then choose **My application is stored in GitHub** option as *Revision type*.
 Then you need to enter the GitHub account where is the application you are going to deploy. *To connect to a GitHub account for the first time, type an alias for the account, and then choose Connect to GitHub.*

-     For Repository name you need to enter the full path name of your repository.
-Go to your repository and copy the name.
+    Go to your GitHub account and get the **Full Path name** and **Commit ID** you want to deploy.

+  - [ ] Repository Full name.

 ![CodeDeploy Setup 4](screenshots/CD09-01.png)

-   - [ ] Enter the Commit ID you want to deploy.
-In your GitHub Repository main pane click on **"commits"**.
+   - [ ] Click on **"commits"**.

 ![CodeDeploy Setup 4](screenshots/CD09-02.png)

-   - [ ] Then copy the *commit id* by clicking on the icon on the left of the Id.
+   - [ ] Copy the *Commit ID* by clicking on the icon on the left of the Id.

 ![CodeDeploy Setup 4](screenshots/CD09-03.png)

-   - [ ] Your screen should looks like this.
+   - [ ] At the en your screen on AWS Deployment settings should look like this.

 ![CodeDeploy Setup 4](screenshots/CD09.png)

-   - [ ] Check option *"Don't fail the deployment to an instance if this lifecycle event on the instance fails"*, and choose the *"Overwrite the content"* option.
+   - [ ] Check option *"Don't fail the deployment to an instance if this lifecycle event on the instance fails"*, and choose *"Overwrite the content"* option.

 ![CodeDeploy Setup 4](screenshots/CD10.png)

-   - [ ]Leave *"Disable rollback"* option unchecked.
+   - [ ] Leave *"Disable rollback"* option unchecked.

   8. Finally, click **Create deployment** and you will see a confirmation message.